Alvarez-J1/se_project_todo-app/README.md

 ## Deployment

-This project is deployed on GitHub Pages: https://github.com/Alvarez-J1/se_project_todo-app.git
+This project is deployed on GitHub Pages: https://alvarez-j1.github.io/se_project_todo-app/

-- ADD LINK HERE